- Oxford Academia at:

 University of Heidelberg, M.A., Art History

 As a trained art historian with a Magister’s degree from the University of Heidelberg, Charlotte has enjoyed a versatile career in research with stations at the Vatican Library and the National Gallery in Washington.
-Following her experience as primary researcher for a digital art libraries initiative and multiple fellowships—including at the Wikimedia Foundation and in Wolfenbüttel—she joined the inaugural cohort of the new M.Sc. in Digital Scholarship at Oxford University.
+Following her experience as primary researcher for a digital art libraries initiative and multiple fellowships—including at the Wikimedia Foundation and in Wolfenbüttel—she joined the inaugural cohort of the new M.Sc. in Digital Scholarship at the University of Oxford.
 Her research and passion for travel inform her teaching beyond literature.
 She has backpacked throughout Africa, Japan, the U.S.A., and Cyprus and enjoys sharing her experiences from within the museum and beyond.